Z-Test Calculator

 Significance Level

 The significance level (α) is a critical concept in hypothesis testing.
-It represents the probability threshold below which the null hypothesis will be rejected.
+It represents the probability threshold below which there is significant evidence to reject the null hypothesis.
 Common levels are 0.05 (5%) or 0.01 (1%).
-The choice of α affects the Z-critical value, which is used to determine whether to reject the null hypothesis based on the computed Z-score.
+The choice of α affects the critical z-value, which is used to determine whether to reject the null hypothesis based on the computed z-statistic.